 However, the ground state properties of herbertsmithite remain controversial \cite{Norman,JPCS,HanTH,FuMX,HuangYY,Murayama,Khuntia}.
 Due to a similar chemical energy, an interlayer Cu/Zn antisite disorder is unavoidable \cite{Norman}.
-This leads to the notorious magnetic disorder effect, and structural imperfections of the kagom\'{e} lattice.
+This leads to the notorious magnetic disorder effect, and structural imperfections of its kagom\'{e} lattice.
 They can cause spurious signals in experiments mimicking QSL features~\cite{Sasha}, and can also diminish the delicate sought-after signatures of QSL states~\cite{Yamashita}.
 The difficulties of extracting pristine information from herbertsmithite experiments lead to heated debates on many key issues, halting feedbacks to theoretic considerations of the KHA model~\cite{WenXG,PAL,HeYC,Iqbal,MeiJW,JiangHC}.
 What renders the situation even more intricate is that theoretical works found different possible ground states of the KHA model which are very close in energy \cite{Norman,JPCS}.
-Needless to say, searching for another representative material of the KHA model is of paramount importance.
+Needless to say, searching for another representative material of the KHA model is of paramount demand.

 For these reasons, the importance of identification of the recently synthesized bromine compound YCu$_3$(OH)$_{6.5}$Br$_{2.5}$ (YCOB) as a new potential KHA material is obvious~\cite{ChenXH,LiYS,LiSL}.
 As illustrated in Fig.~1, spin-1/2 Cu$^{2+}$ ions fully occupy the globally regular kagom\'{e} sites, free from site mixing with other nonmagnetic ions.
 The magnetic system of YCOB is dominated by large nearest neighbor coupling of an averaged value $J_1$ $\sim$ 60~K, more than one order of magnitude larger than the further-neighbor and interlayer couplings~\cite{LiYS}.
-A certain exchange bond randomness is, however, to be expected because in between the Cu kagom\'{e} layers, the distribution of OH$^-$/Br$^-$ is not symmetric, pushing up to~70\% of Y$^{3+}$ ions out of their ideal position~\cite{LiYS}.
+A certain exchange bond randomness is, however, to be expected because the distribution of OH$^-$/Br$^-$ is not symmetric in between the Cu kagom\'{e} layers, pushing up to~70\% of Y$^{3+}$ ions out of their ideal position~\cite{LiYS}.
 As a candidate for the KHA, no magnetic order was detected in YCOB by preliminary thermodynamic studies down to 50 mK ($< J_1$/1000) \cite{ChenXH,LiYS,LiSL}.
-In a word, YCOB appears to be the most promising realization of the kagom\'{e} QSL without evident orphan spins so far.
+In brief, YCOB appears to be the most promising realization of the kagom\'{e} QSL without evident orphan spins so far.